magnetsystems/rest2mobile/README.md

 In your mobile app code, you call the generated methods with type-safe entities and will receive a response object.

+For detailed information about Magnet rest2mobile and its use, go to [rest2mobile wiki] [techdoc].

 ## rest2mobile Plugins

 rest2mobile provides plugins for Android Studio/IntelliJ IDEA and Xcode.
 To download the plugins: